onuricen/DoggoCNN/README.md

 ## Usage

-Use predict.py to do predictions (You can use default jpg files that comes with the repo)
+Use predict.py to do predictions (You can use default jpg files that comes with this repo)

 ```sh
 $ predict.py pup.jpg